Hydrotherapy Pools

 Hydrotherapy or aquatic physiotherapy is the use of water to revitalise, maintain and restore health.
 It’s part of alternative medicine, occupational therapy and physiotherapy that involves the use of water for pain relief and treatment.
 It involves specialist exercise which takes place in warm water promoting relaxation, pain relief and the water can be used to exercise in, as it reduces the strain on joints of weight bearing.

-The main feature of hydrotherapy is the temperature.
-A standard pool is around 20 – 25°, whereas a hydrotherapy pool is typically between 33 – 36°.
+The main feature of Hydrotherapy Pools is the temperature.
+A standard swimming pool is around 20 – 25°, whereas a hydrotherapy pool or Hydro Pool is typically between 33 – 36°.
 This means there are extra considerations for the plant room and filtration system need to be considered.

 There is a growing evidence base which suggests that heat stimulatory receptors are in the same place as nociceptive impulses (these are nerve cells that cause pain when stimulated).
 By introducing heat, it will essentially numb or override the sensation of pain, making it easier for the person to move and exercise uninhibited.